-As a digital actuator, the gear stepper motor is widely used in the motion control system.
-Many users often respond that the temperature increase of the gear stepper motor is relatively large when using the gear stepper motor.
+As a digital actuator, gear stepper motors are widely used in motion control systems.
+Many users often report that the temperature rise of the gear stepper motor is relatively large when using the gear stepper motor.
 So, what is the temperature rise of the stepping gear motor?

-Any motor will generate heat, but the range of temperature rise is different.
-Corresponding to the gear stepper motor, the inside is composed of iron core and winding coil.
-There is resistance in the windings, and losses will occur when energized.
-This is what we often call copper loss.
-If the current is not a standard DC or sine wave, it will also produce harmonic losses.
-There is a loss, which is called iron loss.
+All motors generate heat, but the range of temperature rise is different.
+Corresponding to the gear stepper motor, the inside is composed of an iron core and a winding coil.
+There is resistance in the winding, which causes loss when energized - we often call this copper loss.
+If the current is not a standard DC or sine wave, harmonic losses will also occur - this is known as iron loss.
 Both copper loss and iron loss will be expressed in the form of heat, which affects the efficiency of the gear motor.
 Stepper motors generally pursue positioning accuracy and torque output.
 The efficiency is relatively low, the current is generally large, and the harmonic content is high.
-It also produces heat when the gear is engaged.
-The frequency of the alternating current also changes with the speed, so the range of gear stepper motor temperature increase is large.
+It also generates heat when gears mesh.
+The frequency of alternating current also changes with speed adjustments, resulting in a wide range of gear stepper motor temperature rise.

-Reasonable range of temperature rise of gear stepper motor
+The reasonable range of temperature rise of gear stepper motors

-The extent to which the motor is allowed to heat depends mainly on the internal insulation level of the gear motor.
+The extent motor heating mainly depends on the internal insulation level of the gear motor.
 The general insulation level of the gear stepper motor is Class B, so as long as the internal does not exceed 130 degrees, the motor will not be damaged, and the surface temperature will be below 90 degrees.

 Temperature-rise test process